 Authoritarianism is a big human experiment in organized power-stealing and hoarding.
 In political literature, authoritarianism is both an ideology and a structure.
 In politically abstract terms, “personal liberty” is authoritarianism’s opposite.

 Everyday authoritarianism, however, is different than an abstract political theory.
 It exists in human relations, and you can see it in the everyday interactions and the mundane tasks.
 Living everyday authoritarianism means stealing power from other humans, on a relational level, and hoarding it.
-Its opposite is agency.
+Its opposite is everyday democracy.